2017 Berkeley protests: April 15

 On April 15, several groups, including approximately 50 members of the right-wing group Oath Keepers, held a pro-Trump rally and were met by protesters, including antifa activists.
 Planned speakers included Brittany Pettibone and Lauren Southern.
 The event was organized as a free speech rally by Rich Black, who also organized the March 4 Trump event.

 At Martin Luther King Jr. Civic Center Park a "large number of fights" broke out, smoke bombs and fireworks were thrown into the melee, and pepper spray was used in the crowd.
 According to the Los Angeles Times, "Both groups threw rocks and sticks at each other and used a large trash bin as a battering ram as the crowd moved around the perimeter of the park."
 Eleven people were injured, six of whom were hospitalized, including one person who was stabbed.
 Police "seized a handful of cans of peppers [sic] spray, some knives, and dozens of sign and flag poles, skateboards, and other blunt objects" from members of the crowd.
 Twenty people were arrested.

 A Reuters reporter estimated that between 500 and 1,000 people were in the park at the peak of the rally.
-Various far-right activists in the crowd held up antisemitic signs, and some made Nazi salutes and used other Nazi/neo-Nazi symbolism such as the Black Sun / Sonnerad The neo-nazi Rise Above Movement (RAM) also attended and some of their members were arrested.
+Various far-right activists in the crowd held up antisemitic signs, and some made Nazi salutes and used Nazi symbolism such as the Black Sun The Rise Above Movement (RAM) also attended and some of their members were arrested.

 During the event, Nathan Damigo—a 30-year-old California State University, Stanislaus student and the founder of the white supremacist, alt-right group Identity Evropa punched a female protester in the face and then ran into the crowd.
 The attack was captured on video and prompted calls for Damigo's arrest or expulsion.
 Cal State Stanislaus stated that they would investigate Damigo.

 Also during the event, a man covering his face with a bandanna attacked three rally attendees with a bike lock, hitting one of them on the head and causing "significant injuries".
 He was later identified by 4chan's /pol/ users as a former Diablo Valley College professor, named Eric Clanton, and subsequently arrested on three counts of assault with a deadly weapon, and ultimately sentenced to probation after pleading no contest to all charges.